 Scholarly Commons Citation

 Rosenkranz, Nicholas Quinn, "Bond v.
 United States: Can the President Increase Congress's Legislative Power by Entering into a Treaty?"
 (2013).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1379.
+1379.